 After 25 years on display at the medical supply company, the mural was relocated to Tulane Medical Center.
 Boggs again traveled to New Orleans to oversee the removal and reinstallation.
 Several years later, the panels were taken down and placed into storage.
 The mural was on the path to obscurity and probably lost when it re-emerged from a Tulane storage area 15 years later.
 A group familiar with the artwork rescued the panels looking to preserve its history but struggled to find an organization willing to take the massive piece.

 When hearing about the mural and its preservation effort, Dr. and Mrs. Thomas F. Kreamer of Franklin were instrumental in getting the work to the University of Louisiana at Lafayette.
-At the University, the panels were restored by artists Robert Dafford and Wayne Ditch through the generous support of Teche Federal Savings Bank, the Friends of the Edith Garland Dupré Library, and the UL Lafayette Foundation.
-In 2002, the mural was installed on the first floor of Edith Garland Dupré Library.
+At the University, the panels were restored by artists Robert Dafford and Wayne Ditch through the generous support of Teche Federal Savings Bank, the Friends of the Edith Garland Dupré Library, and the University of Louisiana at Lafayette Foundation.
+In 2002, the mural was installed on the 1st Floor of Edith Garland Dupré Library.
 This time around, Boggs, now in his 80s, was unable to travel to oversee the operation.
 He did, however, write a letter to the University acknowledging the mural's restoration and preservation and, in a phone interview with library faculty and others, described the mural's new home at an academic library as simply "ideal".

 View the mural in its entirety.